ga-dc/wdi5-project4/readme.md

 This can be made on LucidChart.com, drawn by hand, sketched on a whiteboard...
 However, a photo or screenshot of the completed ERD must be included in your project repo.

-As a Git issue, submit a link to the image of the ERD within your repo's file system.
+As an issue to **THIS** repo, submit a link to the image of the ERD within your repo's file system.
 (That is, the domain of the link should be `Github.com`, not `Imgur.com` or something.)